sahithyandev/s2/src/content/docs/theory-of-electricity/06-operational-amplifier.md

 ![Integrator](/images/theory-of-electricity/integrator.jpg)

-Input is fed to non-inverting input terminal through a resistor $R$.
-Inverting input terminal is grounded.
+Input is fed to inverting input terminal through a resistor $R$.
+Non-inverting input terminal is grounded.
 Negative feedback through a capacitor.
 Includes a reset switch.
 Output is the integral of the input signal. $ $